SumoLogic/sumologic-documentation/docs/cse/rules/cse-built-in-rules.md

 ## Azure - SQL Database Export

- A database export, especially to a public blob container, may indicate data exfiltration in progres.
+ A database export, especially to a public blob container, may indicate data exfiltration in progress.

 ## Azure - Secret Backup